A vibrant cultural sector creates a desirable environment for business development and growth and generates a strong

 Increase the power of your arts advocacy message with these talking points.

-• In 2016, the cultural activities contributed $7.2 billion BC’s economy.
+• In 2016, the cultural activities contributed $7.2 billion to BC’s economy.
 To put that into perspective, that’s 7 times more than the contribution of sports.

 • The culture and technology industry combined earns more than manufacturing, mining and the agriculture/fishing/forestry industries.

 • BC’s cultural GDP is growing faster than any other province.

 • BC’s cultural workforce is also growing faster than any other province.
 In 2016, 98,200 people worked in the cultural sector, a 7.1% increase from the year before.